Modernism and Postmodernism in European Design 2024

-- For undergraduate students, this course satisfies a History of Industrial Design requirement for Industrial Design majors (INDUS 3600), a Social Science & History Elective (SSHIS-2000 or SSHIS-3000), or a History of Art & Visual Culture Elective (HAAVC-3000).
+- For undergraduate students, this course satisfies a History of Industrial Design requirement for Industrial Design majors (INDUS 3600), a Social Science & History Elective (SSHIS-2000 or SSHIS-3000), or a History of Art & Visual Culture Elective (HAAVC-2000 or HAAVC-3000).

 - For graduate students, this course satisfies a Grad-wide Elective (GELCT-6200).

 $6,300 + $50 summer registration fee

 - 3 credits, housing, local transportation, and transportation between cities visited, guest artists, field trips, entrance fees, and travel/health insurance